-Save the Date for Addressing the North American and Pacific Rim Invasive Insect and Arthropod Species Challenge:
+Addressing the North American and Pacific Rim Invasive Insect and Arthropod Species Challenge

-The Entomological Society of America (ESA), the Entomological Society of Canada (ESC), and the Entomological Society of British Columbia (ESBC) will host an invasive arthropod species summit in Vancouver, BC, on 9-10 November, 2018, immediately prior to the tri-society Joint Annual Meeting of ESA, ESC, and ESBC, which will run from 11-14 November in Vancouver.
-Each of the three Societies has named a summit co-chair to help organize the event.
-They are:
+The Entomological Society of America (ESA), the Entomological Society of Canada (ESC), and the Entomological Society of British Columbia (ESBC) hosted an invasive arthropod species summit in Vancouver, BC, on 9-10 November, 2018, immediately prior to the tri-society Joint Annual Meeting of ESA, ESC, and ESBC, which ran from 11-14 November in Vancouver.
+Each of the three Societies named a summit co-chair to help organize and run the event.
+They were:

 - ESBC – Ms. Tracy Hueppelsheuser, British Columbia Plant Protection Advisory Council